the problem(s) with dating Emma Swan

 She only cries a little.
 More out of frustration than anything—anger and hatred pointed only at herself.

-The aftermath is worst because that’s when she remembers all of the things she said that made Emma leave in the first place—all those things she hadn’t even meant.
+The aftermath is worst because that’s when she remembers all of the things she said that made Emma leave in the first place—all those things she hadn’t even meant--and she's left alone with them.

-She looks up hopefully, expecting Emma, and instead gets a confused Henry standing in the doorway with his tie loosened.
+When the front door opens, she looks up hopefully, expecting Emma, but she gets a confused Henry standing in the doorway instead.

 What he means is that she didn’t wave back when she saw him parking Regina’s car.
 She didn’t even look his way.